ethereum/ethereum-org-website/src/content/community/get-involved/open-research/index.md

 ### Composability

 Composability is the ability for different apps to work in parallel or on top of one another so that users are not locked-in to specific protocols.
-This is something that requires best-practises in interoperability and data standards.
+This is something that requires best-practices in interoperability and data standards.
 This is an area that would benefit from more ongoing research and development.

 ### Links to current research